SimeonGK/spotify-app/README.md

 input genre - input subs - inputs release date Predicting amount of subs with streams
-Predicting how long tune will be on highest charts Correlation of valence with release date and streams Construct a modified chart list from given entries.
+Predicting how long tune will be on highest charts Construct a modified chart list from given entries.

 ## Project Installation